5 Money-Saving Challenges That Will Help You Save an Extra $1,378 in 2023

-The blank slate of a new year is something I always look forward to.
+The blank slate of a new year is something to look forward to.

-You may have caught wind of this challenge on social media around the beginning of January in years past.
-The premise is simple, but this savings endeavor gets more difficult as the year goes along.
+You may have heard of this challenge.
+The premise is simple, but it gets more difficult as the year goes along.

 The first week, you save $1.
 The second week, you save $2.
 The third week, you save $3…